danielneil/Shark-Doc/tutorials/RSI2.md

    shark_config_repo: "https://github.com/<your_username>/Shark-Config.git"
 ```

-Also, as I have forked it for you, you can spin up my version with the following:
+Also, as I have forked it for you, you can spin up my version with:
 ```
    # Change the following:
    shark_config_repo: "https://github.com/danielneil/Shark-Config.git"